Hurricane Preparedness

 - Talk to your family about the dangers hurricanes can present.
 Plan a centralized meeting place for your family in case you are separated from one another.
 Choose an out-of-state family member or friend for everyone to contact and check in with.

 - If you are receiving Social Security or VA benefits, make sure you have direct deposit set up for your bank accounts.
 This will ensure you receive all of your benefits if you have to evacuate.
 You can contact the Social Security Administration by calling 1-800-772-1213 or by visiting their website.
-You can contact the Veterans Affairs Department by calling 1-877-222-8387 or by visiting their website.
+You can contact the Department of Veterans Affairs by calling 1-877-222-8387 or by visiting their website.

 - Know how to shut off utilities.
 Know where gas pilot lights are located and how your heating and air-conditioning system works.
 If you have any questions, contact your local utility company.